 I said earlier that stories illustrate philanthropic values in action.
 In a Theory of Change story that naturally occurs as you talk about the desired outcome and how you plan to arrive at it.
 Donors will be able to identify (or not identify) with your vision and therefore donate (or not donate).

-The second type of story that we can tell during year-end appeals is an impact story.
+The second type of story that is useful to tell during year-end appeals is an impact story.
 If the Theory of Change story is the engine of the car, the impact stories are the wheels moving it forward.
 By that I mean, a Theory of Change is big picture and visionary.
 It’s exciting and motivating.
 But sometimes, it is helpful to give people a more concrete example and that’s where an impact story comes into play.

 An impact story is a story that gives a clear example of donor and organizational impact.
 This example could relate to past giving or it could relate to the gift that you are asking for.
 This story will likely highlight a specific person, place or thing that your donors can help through their giving.